DAAD Graduate School Scholarship Programme (GSSP)

 • a research allowance of currently € 460 per year (for scholarship holders from countries listed in the DAC List of ODA recipients), or € 260 per year (for scholarship holders from other countries).

-Under certain circumstances, grant holders may receive the following additional benefits:
+Under certain circumstances, scholarship holders may receive the following additional benefits:

 • Monthly rent subsidy (calculated individually, usually about € 50 to 125 per month);